BCDigSchol/starter-repository/README.md

 ## About

 Put a longer description (optional) of your project/repository here.
+NOTE: You only need to edit this README.md file and the CITATION.cff starter file.

 ---